-While processing, always remember to remove as much of the sinew, gristle, silver skin, and anything else that is not muscle.
+While processing, always remember to remove the sinew, gristle, silver skin, and anything else that is not muscle.
 This will ensure that your meat will be as tender as possible.

 2. Aging the Deer Meat

-Wet aging is often completed after thawing the meat.
+Wet aging often gets done after thawing the meat.
 This is the common way that grocery stores age meat.
-No air must touch the meat once vacuum sealed.
-Once meat is thawed, allow the meat to age by leaving it vacuum packed for up to fourteen days.
+No air must touch the meat after vacuum sealing.
+Once meat is thawed, allow it to age by leaving it vacuum packed for up to fourteen days.

-If you have not adequately aged your venison and need to use it fairly quickly, place unpackaged venison on a cooling rack on the counter and point a fan directly at the venison for about thirty minutes.
+If you have not adequately aged your venison and need to use it fairly quickly, here is another option.
+Place unpackaged venison on a cooling rack on the counter and point a fan directly at the venison for about thirty minutes.
 You will be amazed at how much better your meat will brown and how much more tender your venison will be.

 3. Never Mask the Flavor of Venison; Enhance It

-5. Do Not Attempt to Cook Venison Like Corn-Fed Beef
+5. Avoid Trying to Cook Venison Like Corn-Fed Beef

 6. When Braising, Make Sure Your Temperature is Low Enough

-If cooking low and slow, I find that if I allow the mixture to cool, then place it in the refrigerator overnight, the meat continues to relax and my meal will be even better the next day.
+If cooking low and slow, I find that if I allow the mixture to cool, then place it in the refrigerator overnight, the meat continues to relax.
+Thus my meal will be even better the next day.

-7. Match the Cut of Meat to the Cooking Method
+7. Match the Cut of Deer Meat to the Cooking Method

-- Other meat from the carcass such as flanks and rib meat – grind and use in hamburgers, sausage, spaghetti sauces, bolognese sauce, among other recipes calling for ground meat.
+- Other meat from the carcass such as flanks and rib meat: grind and use in hamburgers, sausage, spaghetti sauces, bolognese sauce, among other recipes calling for ground meat.
 I use a 3/4 horsepower grinder, but if you only are going to be grinding a few deer, 1/2 horsepower is fine.
-They are a bit expensive, but you will make that up very quickly by processing your own deer.
+They are a bit expensive, but you will make up that cost very quickly by processing your own deer.

 8. Tenderizing Meat Allows for More Diversity in Cooking Tough Cuts